adambard/learnxinyminutes-docs/tcsh.html.markdown

 # Parenthesised commands are always executed in a subshell,

-# example: create a project and then informs you that it finished while
+# Example: create a project and then informs you that it finished while
 # it does the installation.
 make && ( espeak "BOSS, compilation finished"; make install )

-# prints the home directory but leaving you where you were
+# Prints the home directory but leaving you where you were
 (cd; pwd); pwd

 # Execute command in background (&)